milanxchauhan/counting-app/README.md

 # counting-app
-A repository for a JavaScript based counting app I made.
+A repository for a counting app I made using JavaScript.